mariobot/MicrosoftLearn/README.md

 This folder hold a practical lab to understand all render modes (SSR, Server, Wasm, Auto) in .Net 8 with Blazor.
 * Original video on https://www.youtube.com/watch?v=w8imy7LT9zY&t=468s

+## Project in Blazor in .NET 8 to test FluentUI Components provides from Microsoft [**_fluent-ui-blazor_**](fluent-ui-blazor)

+This folder hold a practical lab to use FluentUi Components, Using the major component test existing.